scardine/linda/README.md

 Linda
 =====

-Linda's assignment for oDesk interview.
+Linda's assignment for one of my oDesk interviews.

 Raison d'etre
 -------------